IMF staff, Ukraine reach deal that could pave way for $700 mln disbursement | Business

 IMF staff, Ukraine reach deal that could pave way for $700 mln disbursement

-International Monetary Fund staff and Ukrainian authorities have reached an agreement on economic reforms that will pave the way for a first review of Ukraine's 18-month stand-by arrangement and a requested extension through the end of June 2022, the IMF said in a statement.
-It said completion of the first review of the arrangement would enable disbursements of about $700 million to the country.
+International Monetary Fund staff and Ukraine have reached an agreement on economic reforms that will pave the way for a first review of the country's 18-month stand-by arrangement and its request for an extension through the end of June, the IMF said in a statement.
+It said completion of the first review of the $5 billion arrangement, now slated to expire in December, would enable disbursements of about $700 million to the country.

+International Monetary Fund staff and Ukraine have reached an agreement on economic reforms that will pave the way for a first review of the country's 18-month stand-by arrangement and its request for an extension through the end of June, the IMF said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)